-Students should have a strong college preparatory secondary school curriculum, as PLUS Program students must meet the same course and and graduation requirements as all Muskingum students.
+Students should have a strong college preparatory secondary school curriculum as course and graduation requirements are not compromised for PLUS students.
 Generally, four years of English, three years of college-preparatory mathematics, and at least two years each of laboratory science and social sciences are recommended for admission.

-All applicants for admission must submit the following standard admission materials:
+All applicants for admission must submit the following standard admission material:

-- Official transcripts from each college or university attended (for transfer students only)
+c.
+Official transcripts from each university or college attended (for transfer students only)

-In addition, PLUS Program applicants should submit a recent (within three years) comprehensive evaluation which includes the following:
+In addition, PLUS applicants should submit a recent comprehensive evaluation which includes the following:

-- Aptitude Testing (including subscales with standard scores)
+- Aptitude Testing (include subscales with standard scores)

 a.
 Wechsler Individual Achievement Test